carol-wambui/insta/README.md

 To run the application:-

-Clone the repository to a folder in your machine using
+Clone the repository to a folder in your machine.

-Cd to that folder.

 Create a virtual environment using python3 -m venv virtual